beginning of content

 What is fibre?

-Fibre is a nutrient that is needed by your body to keep you healthy.
-It’s digested by the bacteria in your gut to produce substances that keep you healthy.
+Fibre is a nutrient that is a type of carbohydrate.
+Dietary fibre comes from plants.
+Fibre can't be broken down in your small intestine (first section of your gut).
+It's digested by the bacteria in your lower gut to produce substances that help keep you healthy.

 Foods high in fibre help to keep your digestive system healthy.
 They are also good sources of vitamins and minerals, and other important nutrients.